SnapKit/SnapKit/README.md

 ## Code Snippets

-Copy the included code snippets to ``~/Library/Developer/Xcode/UserData/CodeSnippets`` to write your snappy closures at lightning speed!
+Copy the included code snippets to ``~/Library/Developer/Xcode/UserData/CodeSnippets`` to write your snap closures at lightning speed!

 `snp_make` -> `<view>.snp_makeConstraints { make in <code> }`